bostondv/bostondv.github.io/about.md

 I am passionate about creating great user experiences and inspiring designs for the web.
 To that extent I am an active [contributor](http://wordpress.org/plugins/enhanced-text-widget/) to WordPress [plugins](http://wordpress.org/plugins/ultimate-posts-widget/) and love tinkering with code, design, new software and tools.

-For detailed information about my qualifications, please see my CV on LinkedIn.
+For detailed information about my qualifications, please see [my CV](/cv/).

 ## Contact